hyunmoon/wordcrypt/README.md

 ECE2524 SP14 Final Project- WordCrypt

 ## Introduction
-Wordcrypt is a simple yet powerful string encryption tool.
+Wordcrypt is a simple yet powerful string encryption tool for text files.
+It can encrypt or decrypt entire text files.
-It is capable of encrypting or decrypting only certain strings or lines in the text.
+It is also capable of encrypting or decrypting specific strings or lines in the text.

 ## Required Library
-In order to run wordcrypt, you need PyCrypto library.
+In order to run wordcrypt, you need PyCrypto library installed.
-Linux - Ubuntu:
+Linux - Ubuntu based:
     `$ sudo apt-get install python-crypto`

+Linux - RedHat based:
+    `$ yum install python-crypto`

 Windows:
     1. Go to http://www.voidspace.org.uk/python/modules.shtml#pycrypto